mapcode-foundation/mapcode-java/README.md

 **An example of how to use this library can be found at: https://github.com/mapcode-foundation/mapcode-java-example**

+**The latest stable release can be found at: https://github.com/mapcode-foundation/mapcode-java/releases*

 If you wish to use mapcodes in your own application landscape, consider using running an instance of the Mapcode REST API, which can be found on: **https://github.com/mapcode-foundation/mapcode-rest-service**